 Also, if you’re looking to explore some of the best beaches and scuba diving experiences beyond Bali, the best way to do it is on a liveaboard in Raja Ampat, not too far from Bali.
 This is the crown jewel of Indonesia’s scuba diving.

 Sunny Algarve has been a more upscale destination for European beachgoers, but in recent years prices have gone down dramatically, making Algarve, and Portugal in general, much cheaper and affordable to budget travelers.

-Since Algarve is in the Iberian Peninsula, you should enjoy the delicious regional cuisine and the excellent wines.
-As a bonus, don’t forget to check the island of Madeira, which is an excellent sunny destination year round.
+Since Algarve is in the Iberian Peninsula, you should enjoy the delicious regional cuisine and excellent wines.
+As a bonus, don’t forget to check the island of Madeira, which is an excellent sunny destination year-round.